Ilchaffurin/Pipeline-RBMS/readme.md

 By default, all the files are saved in the `./results` directory.
 In the directory you will find five different directories named as each process:

-* FastQC for the HTML quatilty control files before and after trimming and cleaning
+* fastQC for the HTML quatity control files before and after trimming and cleaning
-* trimmming for the fastq file(s) after trimming and cleaning
+* trimming for the fastq file(s) after trimming and cleaning
 * mapping for the index and align directory for STAR and BOWTIE2 process
 * multiQC for the HTML file for the final quality rapport
 * bcftools with the vcf and cvs files for the variant calling process